BDavid03/Lean.DataSource.SEC.FailsToDeliver/DOCS/README.md

 - [.NET 9 SDK](https://dotnet.microsoft.com/download) (the repo targets `net9.0`).
 - Lean cloned next to this repository (`../Lean`) so the tests can reference `QuantConnect.Tests`.
 - Lean equity map files under `<Lean repo>/Data/equity/usa/map_files`.
-Without these, the downloader will skip every row because it cannot map tickers to Lean symbols.
+Without these, the downloader will skip every row because it cannot map tickers to Lean symbols, using LocalZipMapFileProvider.

 Optional but recommended: